CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Methods

+A cerebral digital subtraction angiography (DSA) series consists of a sequence of X-ray images captured post-contrast media injection, subtracted from the initial frame (pre-contrast image).
+This sequence presents the arrival of contrast media and the cerebral blood flow dynamics over time.
+The primary objective of this work is to develop an automated method for segmenting arteries and veins from a given DSA series, obtaining 2D artery-vein label masks as shown in Figure~\ref{fig:problem_definition}.

-The proposed network architecture (Fig.~\ref{fig:architecture}) takes a DSA series of varying lengths as input.
+Rather than relying on pixel-wise time-intensity curves (TICs) or vasculature appearance separately, we propose to simultaneously leverage spatial and temporal features to segment arteries and veins in an end-to-end way.
+The proposed network architecture (Figure~\ref{fig:architecture}) takes DSA series of varying lengths as input.
 In the encoding path, each frame undergoes the same set of convolutional operations with shared weights, and the resulting features are temporally encoded to capture the spatio-temporal flow dynamics across all frames.
-These aggregated features are concatenated with the decoder path to generate high-resolution segmentation maps, resulting in a two-channel binary image that represents the segmented arteries and veins.
-The model is fully convolutional, allowing for input of varying sizes and temporal resolutions.
+These aggregated features are concatenated in the decoder path to generate high-resolution segmentation maps, resulting in a two-channel binary image that represents the segmented arteries and veins.
+The model is fully convolutional, thus allowing for input of varying sizes and temporal resolutions.